Belevi Mausoleum: Architecture and decoration

-The Belevi Mausoleum has only been known through published articles and discussions on individual features of the monument since the 1930s.
-Earlier studies on the monument’s archaeology and architecture has been premature, however recently more work has been done towards the research and conservation of the monument.
-The natural materials and other materials used for the construction of the mausoleum were probably sourced locally.
-The marbles used for the construction of the monument were probably were mined in the region of Ephesus.
-Two-thousand five-hundred cubic metres of marble has been estimated were extracted for the building of the mausoleum.
+The Belevi Mausoleum has only recently received thorough publication, though articles and discussions on individual features of the monument have been written since the 1930s.
+The materials used for the construction of the mausoleum were probably sourced locally, for example marbles used for the construction of the monument were likely quarried in the region of Ephesus.
+An estimated two-thousand five-hundred cubic meters of marble were extracted for the building of the mausoleum.

-The foundation of the mausoleum was square; each side measuring some 29.65 m, suggesting a length of 100 feet of 0.2965 m.
+The foundation of the mausoleum was a square outcrop of natural rock; each side measuring some 29.65 m, suggesting a length of 100 feet of 0.2965 m.
 The mausoleum was two stories.
 On the ground level there were three steps supporting the base mouldings.
 Each plain socle was surmounted by torus, cavetto and Lesbian cyma.
 Ten courses of large neatly cut ashlars, 69–88 cm high, which constituted the facing of the podium, made for a total height of 11.37 m.
-A low architrave, 45 cm high, and a higher Doric frieze ran around the top of the podium.
-The south side had a deep recess that was cut into the rock core for the burial chamber, which was placed in the centre and sealed from outside.
+A low architrave, 45 cm high, and a higher Doric frieze of triglyphs and metopes ran around the top of the podium.
+The south side had a deep recess that was cut into the rock core for the burial chamber, which was placed in the center and sealed from outside.
 This was done in order to conceal what was in the monument and to protect the monument from tomb raiders.
-The chamber to which Antiochus II was buried in was a small vestibule with a rectangular back room for his body to be put in a barrel-vault.
+The chamber which Antiochus II was buried in was a small vestibule with a rectangular back room for his body to be put in a barrel-vault.
 There was an unfinished false door on the north side of the structure.
-The top storey had 3 steps measuring 1.12 m high.
+The top story had 3 steps measuring 1.12 m high.
 The top slope served as a stylobate for a Corinthian Peristalsis, with eight columns on each side.
 The roof had flat marble tiles.

-The excavators of the tomb restored on each side.
 Around the edge of the roof, were groups of Lion-Griffins figures facing large stone vases.
 Pairs of horses were placed at the corners.
-Little has survived from the mausoleum’s roof.
-Antiochus II’s mausoleum may have been a step pyramid with a crowning finial on top.
+Little has survived from the mausoleum's roof.
+Antiochus II's mausoleum may have been a step pyramid with a crowning finial on top.
 The blocks of the outer architrave bore this Greek inscription: